zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 ![alt_text](./img/extrinsic_para.png)

 Like before we need to supply 4 parameters: `dest`, `beneficiary`, `assets` and `feeAssetItem`.
-If you don't want to bother with the construction of this complex extrinsic read the section below, otherwise skip to the `Destination` section.
+You can either use the `Quick Teleport Guide` or follow starting from the `Destination` section.

 #### Quick Teleport Guide